luiscarlosgph/keypoint-annotation-tool/README.md

 # Description
-This repository contains a template for a basic Python web application based on Dash.
+This repository contains a Dash application for annotating keypoints in images.
-If you want to change the name of the package ```wat``` needs to be changed in the setup.py.
-In addition, the name of the folder inside ```src``` and also the package imports need to be changed.

 # Installation
 ```